 |Species||Weight (Pounds)||Weight (Kilograms)||Storage (Cubic Feet per month)||Storage (Cubic Meters per month)|

-Source: USDA Natural Resources Conservation Service, Lynden Field Office, Lynden, WA.
+Source: The United States Department of Agriculture, a government department that oversees agriculture and farmed animals.
+Natural Resources Conservation Service, Lynden Field Office, Lynden, WA.

 Ready to learn more about manure?
 Check out our advanced manure management resource here!